 COVID19 Options Within Litigation – Judge Pro Tempore and Commissioner in Chancery

-As the Commonwealth of Virginia slowly begins its phased reopening, so too are the courts of Prince William County beginning to phase more in-person matters back into the courthouse.
-The courts have started allowing counsel to argue more pretrial motions, and have also implemented a plan to start allowing multi-day trials to again be scheduled, beginning July 13, 2020.
-With the courthouse reopening to the vast majority of cases, there is likely to be a huge influx of cases being scheduled for trial, which will inevitably cause a tremendous backlog of cases.
+The Commonwealth of Virginia has slowly begun its phased reopening.
+And the courts of Prince William County are beginning to phase more in-person matters back into the courthouse.
+The courts have started allowing counsel to argue more pretrial motions.
+They have implemented a plan to start allowing multi-day trials to again be scheduled, beginning July 13, 2020.
+There is likely to be a huge influx of cases being scheduled for trial, causing a tremendous backlog of cases.
 Parties will be lucky to have their multi-day trials heard by a sitting judge within the next six months.

 Judges Pro Tempore

 The first alternative to having a case heard by a sitting judge is to request a judge pro tempore be appointed to the matter.
 A judge pro tempore is a citizen of the Commonwealth of Virginia and is licensed to practice law in Virginia.
 Typically, a retired judge or a highly experienced trial attorney will serve as a judge pro tempore when needed.
 Judges pro tempore may be appointed by the court when the court itself is disqualified to hear the given matter or when the court is “unable for any reason to try the same.”
 Va.
 Code Ann. §17.1-109 (1950).